ash/raku-course/essentials/booleans/exercises/triple-negation/solution/index.md

 {% include menu.html %}

 The program shown in the task won’t compile and requires a small fix.
-Here is the correct and working variant (a space added to separate `!` and `!!`):
+Here is the correct and working variant (space added to separate `!` and `!!`):

 ## Code